m-j-andr/PIC-1-Demo/docs/4-Programming/49-snake/tutorial.md

 it is important to the friends to be next to each other.
 Upon arrival, it becomes clear that one of them needs to use room 60 because it is the only room with a bathtub.
 Because room 60 is free, you move the group to rooms 60, 61, 62, and 63.
-Since the computer system is not working, you need leave a note to the front desk manager on the next shift, who you have never met, so that they know room 64 is now free.
+Since the computer system is not working, you need to leave a note for the front desk manager on the next shift, who you have never met, so that they know room 64 is now free.
 Otherwise, they may turn away new customers unnecessarily.